35h Th, 2h Pr, 12h Labo., 40h Proj.

 Prerequisite knowledge and skills

 Two years of bachelor in computer science or equivalent.
-This prerequisite is mainly due to the substantial network programming assignment that requires a good knowledge and practice of the Java programming language.
+This prerequisite is mainly due to a network programming assignment that requires a good knowledge and practice of the Java programming language.

 Planned learning activities and teaching methods

 - Lectures (35 hours) describing in detail the theoretical and practical concepts of the course.

 - Labs based on the Netkit network emulator, to go deeper into some concepts and thereby improve the understanding.

 - Programming assignment: design and development in Java of a distributed application.

 Mode of delivery (face to face, distance learning, hybrid learning)